| Masters & Millionaires III

-Minute after minute, the Psychology of Shortcuts is counting the minutes of your life.
+Minute after minute, the Path of Healthiest Living is counting the minutes of your life.
 When we consider the hundreds of thousands of wasted minutes you can regain in advance of wasting them away, today's best result does require that you grab the most important of your minutes.
 Look for your most important minute, identify your most important minute, and you have entered the inner treasure room of rapidly developing your personal power.
 Which is the most important minute for you to grab hold of and use the most?
 If you let it pass, you lose more than you may realize, perhaps forever.
 Grab it, and the rest of your life will be affected positively.

 No matter how often you're told, you still believe that your death is in the

 'far-flung future,' don't you?
 Even when we learn of other people dying, by the dozens or the hundreds, we're certain that it'll never be us.
 True, or not?

 You will be described in glowing terms, or you won't.
 It's one or the other: you lived with passion & excellence, and others noticed it; or you did not.

 Your perception is hardly consistent with reality.
 As Henry Ford said,

 Almost like a commercial interruption, the Path of Healthiest Living is impelled to insert a core reminder, in the form of a query:

 The magnificently prolific presence of this critical moment is matched only by the rare number of times you make use of your power.
 Make no mistake; it's the defining moment of your life, because it will define and describe who you are and how others view you.

 You'll surely agree it's a moment you can remember for as long as you live, and the moment which everyone will look back upon and remember most about you.
 It happens to be the moment that will reveal the actual words of your eventual obituary in one newspaper or another.